-To illustrate, attempts to join the Accident, Driver, Vehicle and Person files in the ITDB version of the FARS for those years with significantly less data (as shown in Fig. 4) reveals very serious problems,
+To illustrate, attempts to join the Accident, Driver, Vehicle and Person files in the ITDB version of the

-Figure 8: Bar chart of accident counts showing existence of a relationship between state and number of lanes.
+Figure 7: Bar chart of accident counts showing existence of a relationship between state and number of lanes.
 Colors (gray levels) correspond to the number of lanes.
-(This bar chart is the "transpose" of that in Figure 6.)
+(This bar chart is the "transpose" of that in Figure 5.)
 This relationship is plausible since the distribution of the number of lanes varies by state.

-Figure 9: Multiscape [8, 38] of accident counts by state (horizontal axis) and day of week (vertical axis), showing no relationship.
+Figure 8: Plot of accident counts by state (horizontal axis) and day of week (vertical axis), showing no relationship.